RoadieHQ/marketing-site/content/blog/backstage-weekly-21-spotify-oss-success/index.md

 The first ever [Backstage Open Mic](https://backstage-openmic.com/) will take place on the 31st of March.
 This is a community organized Backstage event where people share the experiences with Backstage and help each other out.
 There will be two talks:

-- Roadie engineer Iain Billet will present on how we're deploying Backstage on Kuberentes using flux and Terraform.
+- Roadie engineer Iain Billett will present on how we're deploying Backstage on Kuberentes using flux and Terraform.
 - SDA SE regular Dominik Henneke will show how to use the Backstage API docs plugin to discover APIs.

 This was advertised as the 25th of March in a previous newsletter.
 It was rescheduled after publishing.